ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     This option prints out a file (HElsAcceptance) containing information about the nature of the H elements resulting in accepted and not accepted spawns.
 This includes the number of not accepted spawns vs accepted, and the average size of the H element involved in accepted and not accepted spawns.

+**PRINTSPINCOUPHELS**
+    Default=.false.
+    When attempting to spawn on a determinant i, this option finds the determinant j which is spin coupled to i, and prints out a set of stats relating to the sign and magnitude of the H element connecting i and j, Hij.
+    These stats are printed in a file named SpinCoupHEl.

 **CCMCDEBUG** iCCMCDebug
     Specify the CCMC debug level.
 Default 0 (no debugging information printed).
 Higher numbers will generate more